2026 UCI Women's World Tour

-The 2026 UCI Women's World Tour is a competition with twenty-seven road cycling events throughout the 2026 women's cycling season.
-The competition will begin with the Women's Tour Down Under from 17 to 19 January, and will finish with the Tour of Guangxi on 18 October.
+The 2026 UCI Women's World Tour is a competition with twenty-five road cycling events throughout the 2026 women's cycling season.
+The competition began with the Women's Tour Down Under from 17 to 19 January, and will finish with the final stage of the Tour of Chongming Island on 15 October.
 It is the eleventh edition of the UCI Women's World Tour – launched by the Union Cycliste Internationale (UCI) in 2016.

 Events

 The initial race calendar for the 2026 season was announced in June 2025, with twenty-eight races initially scheduled.
 The calendar was similar to 2025, with the elevation of Dwars door Vlaanderen from the UCI ProSeries, and the Giro d'Italia Women moving to June.
-In October 2025, the calendar was confirmed, with the Simac Ladies Tour of Holland demoted to the UCI ProSeries so it can be held at the same time as the men's Tour of Holland, leaving twenty-seven races on the calendar.
+In October 2025, the calendar was confirmed, with the Simac Ladies Tour of Holland leaving the calendar so it can be held at the same time as the men's Tour of Holland, leaving twenty-seven races on the calendar.

-Both the La Vuelta Femenina and Giro d'Italia Women will be a day longer, 8 days and 9 days in length respectively.
-The Tour de Suisse Women and the Tour of Britain Women will also add a day compared to 2025, with the five-day events to be held over the same number of days as their equivalent men's events, with the Tour of Britain Women to be held in August as opposed to June.
+Both La Vuelta Femenina and the Giro d'Italia Women were scheduled to be a day longer, 8 days and 9 days in length respectively.
+However, La Vuelta Femenina reverted to a seven-day itinerary when announced in March.
+The Tour de Suisse Women and the Tour of Britain Women also add a day compared to 2025, with the five-day events to be held over the same number of days as their equivalent men's events, with the Tour of Britain Women to be held in August as opposed to June.